mikehaertel/unixpc-gcc/README.md

 a Unix 3.51m installation in the FreeBee emulator, where it indeed printed "hello, world".

-Also, this has been built only under 32-bit Linux (Debian Bullseye i386).
+This must be built in 32-bit mode.
+It doesn't work when built to run in 64-bit mode, due to super-sketchy code in both binutils and gcc.

-My earlier attempt to do this definitely didn't work under 64-bit Linux, due to super-sketchy code in both binutils and gcc.
-I've subsequently moved both to newer versions than my first attempt, but I doubt whether they are 64-bit clean.
-My dim recollection of those ancient days is that binutils and gcc cross-compiling really only worked well between machines of the same word size.
+My dim recollection of those ancient days is that binutils and gcc support for cross-compiling really only worked well between machines of the same word size.

 There is, as yet, no support for the Unix PC shared library.